2013 Infiniti QX56 Interior

 - "Problem is, the QX56 is so wide and big-shouldered that it's pretty easy to trigger the beeps on narrow lanes, such as on roads under construction.
 You can turn it off, though." -- Motor Trend (2011)

-The Infiniti QX56 has 16.6 cubic feet of space behind the third row, 49.6 cubic feet behind the second row and 95.1 cubic feet of cargo space with both rows folded.
+The 2013 Infiniti QX56 has 16.6 cubic feet of cargo space behind the third row, 49.6 cubic feet behind the second row and 95.1 cubic feet with both rear rows folded.
 Reviewers say that the QX56 offers a useful amount of cargo space.
 One test driver notes that models with the second-row bench seat are a smarter choice if you plan to haul larger items, since the center console that comes with the captain’s chairs can complicate loading cargo.

 - "Avoid the 2nd-row buckets if you often haul bulky cargo.
 The fixed console/armrest that comes with them is a fairly large obstruction.
 On the other hand, it contributes to generous in-cabin storage along with a roomy front console bin and good-size door pockets." -- Consumer Guide